-Benefit Description You pay Surgical procedures (cont.)
-High Option - An adequately documented history of adaptation of sound nutritional principles as evidenced by a 10% weight reduction at the end of the 12-month program; and \$15 per primary care visit \$60 per specialist visit An adequately documented absence of active substance abuse or major uncontrolled psychiatric disorder; or Included in inpatient hospital facility admission - Life threatening morbid obesity with evidence of imminently life threatening co-morbid conditions that cannot be treated safely and effectively through other means. • Insertion of internal prosthetic devices.
-See 5(a), Orthopedic and prosthetic devices , for device coverage information • Voluntary sterilization (e.g., tubal ligation, vasectomy) Treatment of burns Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+Benefit Description You pay urgical procedures (cont.)
+High - An adequately documented history of adaptation of sound \$15 per primary care visit nutritional principles as evidenced by a 10% weight reduction at the end of the 12-month program; and \$60 per specialist visit An adequately documented absence of active substance abuse or major uncontrolled psychiatric disorder; or Included in inpatient hospital facility admission Life threatening morbid obesity with evidence of imminently life threatening co-morbid conditions that cannot be treated safely and effectively through other means. • Insertion of internal prosthetic devices.
+See 5(a), Orthopedic and prosthetic devices, for device coverage information Treatment of burns Note: For female surgical family planning procedures see Family Planning Section 5(a).
+Note: For male surgical family planning procedures see Family Planning Section 5(a).
+Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
 For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery High Option Surgery to correct a functional defect \$15 per primary care visit • Surgery to correct a condition caused by injury or illness if: \$60 per specialist visit - The condition produced a major effect on the member's 1 1 appearance and Included in inpatient hospital facility admission. appearance andThe condition can reasonably be expected to be corrected by such surgery Included in inpatient hospital facility admission. - The condition can reasonably be expected to be corrected by Included in inpatient hospital facility admission.
-The condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed Included in inpatient hospital facility admission.
-The condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery High Surgery to correct a functional defect \$15 per primary care visit • Surgery to correct a condition caused by injury or illness if: \$60 per specialist visit - The condition produced a major effect on the member's appearance and Included in inpatient hospital facility admission. - The condition can reasonably be expected to be corrected by such surgery - 1 1 8 - 1 • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-All stages of breast reconstruction surgery following a Included in inpatient hospital facility admission.
-The condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+All stages of breast reconstruction surgery following a Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: Included in inpatient hospital facility admission.
-The condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: Surgery to produce a symmetrical appearance of breasts; Treatment of any physical complications, such as Included in inpatient hospital facility admission.
+All stages of breast reconstruction surgery following a mastectomy, such as: